 Once you’ve identified why your goal is really important, put that reason on display anywhere you might need to see it as a reminder of what you’re working toward.

 When you’re feeling frustrated, impatient, and ready to throw in the towel, that reminder will make you more likely to stay consistent.

 Having someone to answer to if you don’t follow through on your goals is a huge help at keeping you consistent.
 You might not feel like working out or meal prepping but knowing that someone is going to notice will make you more likely to do it, anyway.

 A friend or family member can provide amazing support but if you feel like the people in your personal life are too forgiving or understanding when what you really need is some tough love, consider hiring a coach to do just that.

 Additionally, the value of having someone to vent to and/or a shoulder to cry on can’t be overlooked.

 It’s totally fine to feel impatient or frustrated at times throughout the process.
 It’s just not fine to let those feelings convince you to quit altogether.

 Validating those emotions and talking them out with someone you trust is a great way to acknowledge them so that you can work through them and move on.

-If you need help with any or all of the above, I’m accepting a couple of new clients into my one-on-one transformation coaching program and I’d love to see if we’d be a good fit!
+If you need help with any or all of the above, I’m accepting a couple of new clients into my signature weight loss program, Gone For Good and I’d love to see if we’d be a good fit!